natashamcintyre/daily_diary/README.md

 As a user
 So that I can read my previous entries
 I want to click on a title to see the full Diary Entry

+## Tech/framework used
+Built with Atom
+Written in Ruby, HTML, CSS
+Sinatra framework
+Capybara and Rspec for testing

 ## Features
 tbc